[ Printer Friendly Version ] [ Report Abuse ]

 “You’re the only thing I need any day of the year,” he whispered, nuzzling her neck.

-Sirius held the ring up to the light to examine it closer.
-The mahogany ring had a slight sheen to it, and it was perfectly round and smooth.
+Sirius held the arrowhead up to the light to examine it closer.
+The edges were slightly translucent.

 Sirius looked down at her, a small smile on his lips.
-Without a word he slipped it onto his left ring finger.
-It fit perfectly.
+Without a word he slipped it over his head.